Skiylia-Lang/PySkiylia/README.md

 Support here: [issues]

+# Skiylia

+Skiylia is dynamically typed, object oriented, and most importantly *interpreted*.
+While it may share many similarities with C derivatives, its heritage is definitely Pythonic.

+To that end, Skiylia is most aptly described as a Python-C# hybrid.

+##

 ## Sample code

+    ///This section contains a small snippet of Skiylia code that calculates the factorial of a number///

+    def factorial(n):
+        if int(n) != n:
+            return null   //can't compute factorial of a float this way if x < 2:
+            return 1
+        return x * factorial(n - 1)   //recursion that makes this work

+    var num = 6
+    print("The factorial of", num, "is", factorial(num))

+    //output: The factorial of 6 is 720

-Within this [folder] is all the code examples that have been used to test the project.
+Within this [folder] is a collection of code examples that have been used to test the project.
+While not exhaustive by any means, they should cover the basics.
 Feel free to play around and get a feel for the language!

+## Contributing

+Any contributions made are absolutely welcome.
+Checkout the issues area for any outstanding problems, or to file your own!

+Forking this repository is an excellent way to contribute to the code that makes this interpreter tick.
+Open a pull request (preferably to the develop branch) if you have anything to add, and it'll be looked over.

+# Acknowledgements

+I, [Jack](https://github.com/SK1Y101), definitely couldn't have created PySkiylia without any outside sources.

+I owe a huge debt to Bob Nystrom and his excellent book, [Crafting Interpreters].
+Not only did he give me true inspiration to develop Skiylia, but also provided cleanly documented concepts and a delightful read.
+If there is *anyone* that hasn't yet read his implementation of Lox from cover to cover, I would thoroughly recommend doing so.

+## Tools

+Languages: [Python] (of course)

 ## Contributors